-Today Vertainspitze stays in shadow of the ice giant Ortler, but is a really interesting summit of moderate difficulty.
-From the peak and on the way is nice view to the “big three” of Ortler Group – Ortler, Monte Zebru and Königsspitze.
+Today Vertainspitze stays in shadow of the ice giant Ortles, but is a really interesting summit of moderate difficulty.
+From the peak and on the way it appears a fine view to the “big three” of the Ortles Group – Ortles, Cevedale and Gran Zebrù-Königsspitze.

-1. From southern Germany: Munich – Garmisch – Landeck – Reschenpass, then in Italy road SS 40 via Mals, later SS 38 via Schlunders towards Passo dello Stlevio, before pass, in Gomagoi turn left towards Sulden.
+- From Southern Germany: Munich – Garmisch – Landeck – Reschenpass, then in Italy road SS 40 via Mals, later SS 38 via Schlunders towards Passo dello Stlevio, before pass, in Gomagoi turn left towards Sulden

 No permits or fees for climbing are required.
 The mountain lies in the area of Parco Nazionale dello Stelvio (National Park Stilfser Joch).